Shippable/docs/sources/deploy/amazon-ecs-multiple-containers.md

 3. multi-manifest deployment

 ## Setup
+Make sure you have a cluster set up on Amazon ECS, then create an integration and cluster resource [as described in the setup section here](./amazon-ecs)

 We'll start with some basic pipeline building blocks: one image, one manifest, one deploy job.